 Fix Scratches on a Wooden Table

-Edited by abdoul sow, Adrian Penaflor, Anonymous, Graciela Franchesca Rosario and 7 others
+Edited by abdoul sow, Adrian Penaflor, Graciela Franchesca Rosario, Ermin and 6 others

 Wooden tables are often used as kitchen tables or great coffee tables.
 Many people love the rustic style of old-fashioned or antique furniture.
 Unfortunately, as time marches on, scratches on tables cannot be avoided, especially if the furniture is made of wood.
 Wood furniture can be durable, depending on its quality and how hard the wood is, but it is also prone to damages and scratches.
 Minor scratches can be fixed at home using simple techniques, however, antique wooden furniture, as well as leather furniture, may need to be fixed by professional furniture repair technicians.

 You can repair scratches and slight damages on your wooden table quite easily with some handy "Do It Yourself methods".
 If you're interested, and want to learn how to fix scratches on wooden table, read the following information, and follow the instructions below:

 - 1 Causes of Scratches and Other Damages on Wooden Table:

 - 2 Types of Finishes to Apply to a Damaged Wooden Table

 - 3 Steps for Applying the Finishes:

 - 4 DIY Methods to Fixing Scratches, Dents, and Dings on a Wooden Table:

 - 4.1 Method 1: Using a felt-tip marker for Slight Scratches

 - 4.3 Method 3: Making a Paste Using Instant Coffee: